-The best time to visit is between October and April when the humidity is lower and the oppressive summer heat hasn’t taken full effect.
+If you’re visiting the USA, the best time to visit the southeast is between October and April when the humidity is lower and the oppressive summer heat hasn’t taken full effect.
 If you visit in the autumn months, you are also likely to see some lovely foliage in most of these states.

 Known for its barbecue, fresh seafood, and southern cuisine, make sure you try out some of the local restaurants the Southeast has to offer.
 Some of our favorite areas in the southeast include: the Florida Keys; St. Augustine, Florida; Nashville, Tennessee; Charleston, South Carolina; Great Smoky Mountains National Park; and the Outer Banks of North Carolina.

 The mid-Atlantic region is comprised of six states: West Virginia, Virginia, Maryland, Pennsylvania, Delaware, and New Jersey.
 This area has a temperate climate with warm summers and cold winters.
 The humidity is slightly less compared to the Southeast but can still be pretty noticeable in the summer months.